Group 12

 1. Ukrainian Portrait of the XVII-XX Centuries

-➡ The online exhibition can be viewed at the National Art Museum of Ukraine.
+➡ The online exhibition can be visited at emuseum.online.

 2. VR War Memory Museum “War Up Close”